nlacasse/fnl-start/README.md

 Only the `ninja` command is required to re-build Fuchsia thereafter.

-The bootstrap script creates `fuchsia-build`, which parses Blueprints files and creates `build.ninja.in`.  `ninja` builds the final image using the rules and dependencies from `build.ninja.in`.  `fuchsia/bootimg/foo` is the build target, and the products are placed in `./out`.
+The bootstrap script creates `fuchsia-build`, which parses [Blueprint](https://github.com/google/blueprint) files and creates `build.ninja.in`.
+`ninja` builds the final image using the rules and dependencies from `build.ninja.in`.
+`fuchsia/bootimg/foo` is the build target, and the products are placed in `./out`.
 For more documentation on the build system, see [`build/README.md`](https://github.com/effenel/build/blob/master/README.md).

 The products in the out directory depend on the target chosen.
 For qemu, `./out/boot.img`